 Complete the apportionment of income schedule whenever the partnership has income derived from sources both within and outside Indiana and has any nonresident or corporate partners.
-The income attributed to Indiana must be determined by a three-factor apportionment formula under IC 6-3-2-2.
-The Department will not accept returns filed for adjusted gross income tax purposes on the separate accounting method.
+The income attributed to Indiana must be determined by a

 For taxable years beginning after Dec.
 31, 2006 and before Jan.
 1, 2008, the numerator of the fraction is the sum of the property factor, plus the payroll factor, plus the product of the sales factor multiplied by 3, and the denominator of the fraction is 5.